dmorenoh/pollutioncollector/README.md

 ```
 report.interval.seconds=10
 ```
-As you can see, It' currently set as 10 seconds.
+As you can see, It's currently set as 10 seconds.
 This means new report result is added each 10 seconds.

+Distance calculation formulas taken from: `https://www.movable-type.co.uk/scripts/latlong.html`

 ## Technical debts